ldalzotto/Engine/doc/docs/Render.md

 The render module is composed of :

-* ColorStep : responsible of the graphics passes supported by the module.
+* ColorStep : responsible for the graphics passes supported by the module.
 * D3RendererHeap : holds values of the render hierarchy.
 * D3RendererAllocator : ensure the coherence of the render hierarchy (links between graphics objects).
 * D3RendererEvents : acts as a buffer that store references of all renderable objects that will update it's model